-- 1. The sub-fund includes the identification and analysis of a company's environmental and social factors, including but not limited to physical risks of climate change and human capital management. - 2.
+- 1. The sub-fund includes the identification and analysis of a company's environmental and social factors, including but not limited to physical risks of climate change and human capital management, that may have a material impact on the company issuing a security's financial performance and valuation.
+This identification and analysis is an integral part of the investment decision making process.
+In addition, HSBC Asset Management (HSBC) also considers corporate governance practices that protect minority investor interests and promote long term sustainable value creation. - 2.
 Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses. - 3.
 Active consideration of environmental issues through engagement and proxy voting. - 4.
-Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the "Excluded Activities") as listed below.
+Excluding activites covered by HSBC Asset Management's Responsible Investing Policies, the "Excluded Activities") as listed below.